pixelkat5/AutoUpdater-Blockthespot/README.md

 * false positive can happen. but don't trust me on this, try verify by compile your own BTS and compare with the release.

 ### Features:
-* Unlocks all premium features except downloads, and "Very High" audio quality.
+* Unlocks most premium features except downloads and "Your DJ"
 * Lives through Spotify updates.
 No need to patch Spotify after every update anymore.

 #### Experimental features from developer mode